aws/amazon-chime-sdk-js/guides/11_Priority_Based_Downlink_Policy.md

 * _*attendeeId:*_  The attendee ID this video tile belongs to.
 Note that screen share video will have a suffix of #content
 * _*priority:*_ Provides relative priority of this attendee from 1 to x, where 1 is the highest priority.
 Remote videos are allowed to have the same priority signifying equal priority between them.
 * *_targetSize:_* Optional parameter to control maximum simulcast layer to receive.

-Default value is High.
+The default preference set the same priority 1 for all attendees.
+The target size will be:
+- High if there are 1-4 videos.
+- Medium if there are 5-8 videos.
+- Low otherwise.

-**Configuring the receipt and priority of remote video sources** The main API being used is:
+**Configuring the receipt and priority of remote video sources**

+The main API being used is:

 ```